soumojit622/google-docs-clone/README.md

 - **Manage Documents**: Use the dashboard to organize, search, and manage your documents efficiently.
 - **Comment and Discuss**: Add comments and participate in threaded discussions to collaborate more effectively.
 - **Track Collaborators**: See who is currently working on the document with real-time presence indicators.

-## 📸 Screenshots

-Include some screenshots here to showcase the application's interface and features.

 ## 🤝 Contributing